 We looked for water – easier in Switzerland than France or Germany.
-I didn’t feel I was getting enough and I know Ben couldn’t have.
+I didn’t feel I was getting enough and I know Ben couldn’t have been.

-But he said he was so light headed couldn’t control his bike.
+Ben said he was so light-headed couldn’t control his bike.
 He rested and gathered himself and then we descended, with me being the fastest.
+Weight wins.

 Switzerland.
 France.
 Germany.
 It was a most excellent trip.
 Thanks Ben!